nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-12-06-about-systemverilog-process-and-fork.md

 There are several things that we can notice here.
 * Firstly it's the `automatic` keywork.
 We need to copy `i` to `j` automatic variable in each interation of the for loop.
 Since we use `join_none` here, all of 5 processes will start at the same time, and we only have one `i` variable, and after 5 iterations, `i` will hold a value 4.
-This means that if we use `i` variable intead of creating local copy of it, these all 5 processes will run with the same value of `i` after 5 iterations, which is 5.
+This means that if we use `i` variable intead of creating local copy of it, these all 5 processes will run with the same value of `i` after 5 iterations, which is 4.
-Then we'll end up having 5 exactly the same processes instead of 5 processes with 5 value of a list.
+Then we'll end up having 5 exactly the same processes instead of 5 processes with 5 different values of a list.
 * Secondly, it's the `wait fork` statement, this is for waiting all 5 processes to finish before executing the next statement.
 * Why don't we use `fork/join` here?
 It's simply because when using `join` instead of `join_none` inside a loop, all the processes inside `fork/join` will have to finish before moving to the next iteration of the loop.
 In the example above,